RajaMuneerBaigal/kubernetes-intro/README.md

   **Usage:**

     kubectl create deployment my-nginx --image nginx:alpine
--   When we request a deployment, it is sent to the control plane which has a web api to which we have been talking and it takes that record and stores it in the etcd database and that etcd database stores the data for deployment.
-There is a control manager inside the control plane and the manager's job is to look at all the different type of resources and make sure to assign a controller that is assigned to that resource type that we have requested in our case it is deployment or pod.
+-   When we request a deployment, it is sent to the control plane which has a web api(api server) to which we have been talking and it takes that record and stores it in the etcd database .
+There is a control manager inside the control plane and the manager's job is to look at all the different type of resources and make sure to assign a controller that is assigned to that resource type that we have requested in our case it is deployment.
 And the job of a deployment resource is to do one thing to create replicaset.
 A deployment doesn't really creates pod's directly it creates replicasets because thats what help us in rolling updates making sure we can create new deployments without having to remove the old ones so incase of failure we can roll back to our previouse replicaset.
 When the control manager sees a record for deployment in etcd database it assings a replicaset controller and see's that it needs to create some pods so it creates the definition of those  pods by adding them to the etcd database and now a scheduler which continously takes to etcd notices that pods have not be scheduled to a node and once the pods have been scheduled to a node then kubelet creates those pods and that is why we run kubectl get all for a deployment we see all those replicaset and other stuf.
 ![image](https://github.com/user-attachments/assets/a0f6df07-6a38-43d1-8aea-67cc5466e012)
    -------------------------------------------------
 - **kubectl edit**  : used to edit any type of resources(pod,service,deployment and so on ) via cli.